deatrich/linux-home-server/git-server.md

 [github]: https://github.com/

-## Installing and Configuring Git Services
+## Installing and configuring Git services

 If 'git' is not yet installed, then do it.
 The Debian git package also includes a git server binary, and a git 'shell':